Reciprocal altruism: Theory

 The first two conditions are necessary for altruism as such, while the third is distinguishing reciprocal altruism from simple mutualism and the fourth makes the interaction reciprocal.

 Condition number five is required as otherwise non-altruists may always exploit altruistic behaviour without any consequences and therefore evolution of reciprocal altruism would not be possible.
 However, it is pointed out that this "conditioning device" does not need to be conscious.
-Condition number six is required to avoid cooperation breakdown through backwards induction—a possibility suggested by game theoretical models.
+Condition number six is required to avoid cooperation breakdown through forward induction—a possibility suggested by game theoretical models.